buildit-Io/Welcome/README.md

 For the lost, newbie, developer who is trying to work in a team that employs GitHub:copyright: as a collaboration tool but was thrown to the deep end.

+To begin working on this project, you first need to have downloaded GIT for your system

 ![](https://git-scm.com/images/logo@2x.png)

 #### Links